amit-singhs/metamask-rescript-fun/README.md

 # metamask-rescript-fun
-A project for playing around with metamsk using rescript.
+A project for playing around with metamask wallet using rescript.